electric-eloquence/feplet/README.md

   partials
 ); // Yellow World

-// Better yet, instantiate the Feplet class to cache the data if you need to use them more than once: const feplet = new Feplet(data);
+// Better yet, instantiate the Feplet class to cache the data if you need to use
+// them more than once.
+Registering partials before rendering should also net
+// performance gains (only applicable to an instantiated class).
+Definitely
+// register your partials if they receive a parameterized data context. const feplet = new Feplet(data);
 feplet.registerPartial('partial_template', partialTemplate);
 const output3 = feplet.render(includer); // Yellow World